monix/monix.io/docs/2x/execution/cancelable.md

 it.

 The example above is obvious, right?
 But the following one isn't and it's in fact a pretty common pattern.
-Lets build a function that executes things with a delay, tasks that can be canceled.
+Let's build a function that executes things with a delay, tasks that can be canceled.
 To add a delay, we'd use a `Scheduler` and we want to return a `Cancelable` that can cancel either the delay or the result